Jazz vocal improvisation

 By the end of this course you should be able to...

-- get constructive feedback on your efforts
+- receive constructive feedback on your efforts

-- enjoy being adventurous in a supportive group of musicians.
+- enjoy being adventurous in a supportive group of musicians

 What level is the course and do I need any particular skills?